waves-enterprise/we-contract-sdk/README.md

 ```

 #### 6. Sign and broadcast transactions for creating and invoking published contract
-Use will need `image` and `imageHash` of the published contract to create it.
+You will need `image` and `imageHash` of the published contract to create it.

 CreateContractTx example
 ```json